 The project will be hosted on the YoungScot Renfrewshire portal where more information can be found.
 To make this possible we are working with YoungScot and Renfrewshire Youth Services.

-Our members are currently putting together a programme, underpinned by fair and empathetic values, that will see us strengthen our ties with local schools and community groups to deliver a programme of relief for young individuals facing various forms of poverty or deprivation within Renfrewshire.
+During the COVID-19 Pandemic, our members put together a programme, underpinned by fair and empathetic values, that saw us strengthen our ties with local schools and community groups to deliver a programme of relief for young individuals facing various forms of poverty or deprivation in Renfrewshire.

-We are thankfully able to take up this project due to a grant provided by STV Children's Appeal.
-Through our work with young people aged 12-25 we realise the barriers and effects that poverty can pose.
-This funding will enable us to tackle poverty and prevailing socio-economic barriers to participation but with a youth lead approach.
-Although details are still being finalised our plan is to offer targeted support for individuals by working with local organisations.
-We look forward to carrying out this project and are thankful to the STV Children’s Appeal for awarding us this grant.
+This work was made possible through funding provided by the STV Children's Appeal.
+Through our work with young people aged 12-25 we realised the barriers and effects that poverty can pose.
+This funding enabled us to tackle poverty and prevailing socio-economic barriers to participation but with a youth lead approach.
+We offered targeted support for young people by working with local organisations, focusing especially on food poverty.
+None of this would have been possible without the support of the STV Children's Appeal.